beacn-on-linux/.github/profile/README.md

 # Beacn on Linux

-A list of repositories and tools attempting to add Beacn hardware support to Linux!
+A group of repositories and tools attempting to add Beacn hardware support to Linux!
 Join us on [Discord](https://discord.gg/PdsscuEhMh)

 ## What are we doing?
 The end goal of this org will be to have all Beacn hardware devices supported in some way on Linux, we're not looking at pretty,